xnvme/xnvme/docs/background/backends/upcie/cuda.md

 - **I/O the GPU issues needs no server.** A controller this process opened builds the same queue in the same device memory, and behind an IOMMU installs the mapping itself rather than being given one.
-- **I/O the GPU issues needs the GPU's domain to be identity-mapped.** The controller translates either way, through the domain `vfio-pci` installs for it; the GPU stays on its own driver and uses the default domain, so what decides is `iommu=pt` rather than which driver the controller is bound to.
+- **I/O the GPU issues behind a translating IOMMU needs the mapper module.**
-  With the default translating, `DMA-FQ` rather than `identity`, a queue is built and the doorbell registers, but no completion arrives and nothing faults on either the IOMMU or the GPU.
-What a client submits from the host, payloads in device memory included, works either way.
+  The controller translates either way, through the domain `vfio-pci` installs for it; the GPU stays on its own driver and uses the default domain, and its doorbell writes are translated there.
+With that domain `DMA-FQ` rather than `identity`, the backend installs the controller's BAR into it through `iommu_map_pa`, served or not, and the queue then runs as it does with the IOMMU off.
+Without the module the queue is refused.
+What a client submits from the host, payloads in device memory included, works either way and needs no mapping.
 - **GPU 0 only.** The CUDA context and heap are always created on CUDA device
   0. Multiple GPU support is not implemented.
 - **1 GiB heap.** The CUDA heap is fixed at 1 GiB.
 Allocations beyond this